habildem/Swift-CurrencyConverter/README.md

 Currency Converter

 This app fetches exchange rates via an API and displays real-time currency exchange information to the user.
+You can refresh the data by clicking a button.

 Features

 	•	Displays real-time exchange rates.
-	•	Automatically updates data using an API.
+	•	Data is updated when you click the refresh button.
-	•	Simple and user-friendly.
+	•	Simple and user-friendly interface.

 How to Use

 	1. Download or clone this project from GitHub.
-	2. Run the app to see the exchange rates in real-time.
+	2. Open the app and click the “Refresh” button to update the exchange rates.

 Requirements